Coronavirus: Accepting the unpredictable opens up opportunities

 Process of “conversion” to Tibetan Buddhism: a laboratory of religious modernity

-CEIFR Notebooks Compared to other conversion processes that can be observed in France, let us immediately underline the specificity of the problem of "conversion" to Buddhism.
+CEIFR Notebooks Compared to other conversion processes observed in France, let us immediately emphasize the specific nature of the issue of "conversion" to Buddhism.
 On the one hand, it is a religious tradition recently imported into...

 Legitimacy of the authority of the spiritual master among French followers of Tibetan Buddhism